Karina Canellakis

 Karina Canellakis returned to the New York Philharmonic for three concerts in February.
 The program featured Saariaho "Lumière et pesanteur", Berg Violin Concerto with soloist Veronika Eberle, Messiaen "Les Offrandes oubliées" and Debussy "La Mer".
 Zachary Woolfe writes about the first night's concert in the New York Times: "The players didn’t seem like they wanted these moments to end as soon as possible; they reveled in them.
 That attests, of course, to the musicians themselves — and, perhaps, to their continued acclimation to the renovated Geffen Hall, in which even the most fragile sounds register clearly.
 But it also speaks to Canellakis’s leadership on the podium.
 Throughout the concert, she elicited playing of poise and patience, inspiring the ensemble to relax into phrases — which gave the music more organic energy than pressing relentlessly forward would have.
 For all the bits of breathtaking stillness in the performance, there were also forceful climaxes, but Canellakis arrived at them with naturalness.
 At the end of the first section of “La Mer,” the volume swiftly swells from pianissimo to fortissimo.
 While some performances land flat on the loudness, she drew out the speed ever so slightly, making the rise in dynamics feel like a thrilling wave rather than an abrupt boom."
 Photo: Chris Lee

-Karina Conducts the Televised New Year’s Eve Concert of Staatskapelle Dresden
+Karina conducts the televised New Year’s Eve Concert of Staatskapelle Dresden

 Karina Canellakis will conduct the Staatskapelle Dresden in their annual New Year's Eve concert at the Semperoper on December 29 and 30, 2024.
 The program will feature pieces by Leonard Bernstein, George Gershwin, Erich Wolfgang Korngold, Max Steiner, and Cole Porter.
 Karina will be joined on stage by soloists Fatma Said (soprano), Jonah Hoskins (tenor), and pianist Kirill Gerstein.
 The concert will be broadcast German wide on ZDF, starting at 10:15 PM on December 29, 2024 Photo: Semperoper Dresden/Klaus Gigga